mvaled/mvaled.github.io/blog/html/_sources/2019/11/18/performance-of-python-list-comprehensions.rst.txt

 	>>> %timeit sum(x for x in fib(100))
 	3.13 µs ± 18.6 ns per loop (mean ± std. dev. of 7 runs, 100000 loops each)

-As was surprised to see that the list comprehension was a little bit faster than the generator expression.
+I was surprised to see that the list comprehension was a little bit faster than the generator expression.
 So it seems that for short-enough lists, the implementation of `sum`:func: is quite fast.